zhejianglab/PrestoZL/README.md

 ```

 ## 2. For PRESTO user without Docker
-If you have PRESTO running environment on your machine, and really DO NOT want to use Docker.
+If you have PRESTO environment on your machine, and really DO NOT want to use Docker.
 Try the solution [here](https://github.com/zhejianglab/PrestoZL/blob/main/prestouserinstall.md).

 ## 3. Build From Dockerfile
-We have provided `Dockerfile` to support build the PrestoZL Image by yourself.
-You can follow the instruction [here](https://github.com/zhejianglab/PrestoZL/blob/main/Build%20From%20Docker%20Image.MD).
+We have provided `Dockerfile` to build the PrestoZL Image by yourself.
+Follow the instruction [here](https://github.com/zhejianglab/PrestoZL/blob/main/Build%20From%20Docker%20Image.MD).

 ## Usage